filecoin-project/specs/src/systems/filecoin_markets/retrieval_market/_index.md

 - The client schedules a `Data Transfer Pull Request` passing the `RetrievalDealProposal` as a voucher.
 - The provider validates the proposal and rejects it if it is invalid
 - If the proposal is valid, the provider responds with an accept message and begins monitoring the data transfer process
-- The client creates a payment channel as neccesary and a lane, ensures there are free funds in the channel
+- The client creates a payment channel as necessary and a lane, ensures there are free funds in the channel
-- The provider unseals the sector as neccesary
+- The provider unseals the sector as necessary
 - The provider monitors data transfer as it sends blocks over the protocol, until it requires payment
 - When the provider requires payment, it pauses the data transfer and sends a request for payment as an intermediate voucher
 - The client receives the request for payment
-- The client puts a payment voucher on chain
+- The client creates and stores  payment voucher off-chain
 - The client responds to provider with a reference to the payment voucher, sent as an intermediate voucher
-- The provider redeems the payment voucher on the chain
+- The provider redeems the payment voucher off-chain
-- The provider unpauses the request and data resumes sending
+- The provider resumes both the request and sending data
 - The process continues until the end of the query

 # Bootstrapping Trust